-- Measurement: Configure what measurement the trace performs.
-Depending on the measurement mode you can select between Gain, Impedance, Reflection and Admittance. - Display: Choose if you want to see the measurement result, a math result or only the memory curves. - Format: Choose the desired result format how to display the measurement or math result.
-For more details on the possible result formats, please refer to Gain Result Formats on page 36 and Impedance Result Formats on page 37. - Axis limits: Configure the axis limits of the diagrams.
-Please check out: 9.3.3 Optimize the axis scaling on page 106. - Y-axis scale: Choose either a linear Y-axis or a logarithmic Y-axis.
-In addition you can set it to Log(|Y|) to avoid the logarithms of negative numbers. - Disable or enable the measurement trace by clicking on the check-box besides the trace name Trace 1 - Rename the trace by double-clicking on the trace name. - Change the trace style (color, line style, trace markers) by right-clicking on the trace header area. - Collapse the configuration box by clicking on the arrow in the header ...
+Measurement Configure what measurement the trace performs.
+Depending on the measurement mode you can select between Gain, Impedance, Reflection and Admittance.
+Display Choose if you want to see the Measurement result, a Math result or only the Memory curves.
+Instead of choosing Memory you can also click on the eye icon Format Choose the desired result format how to display the measurement or math result.
+For more details on the possible result formats, please refer to Gain Result Formats on page 39 and Impedance Result Formats on page 40.
+Ymax, Ymin etc Configure the axis limits of the trace axis (diagram).
+Please check out: 10.2.3 Optimize the axis scaling / autoscale on page 118.
+You can also right-click into the diagram and click Optimize .
+This will auto-scale the available axis.
+Y-axis scale: Choose either a linear Y-axis or a logarithmic Y-axis.
+In addition you can set it to Log(Y) to avoid the logarithms of negative numbers. ▼ Trace 1 Use the checkbox left of the trace name to disable or enable the measurement trace.